TobiasNils/Ray-Optics-Analyzer/README.md

 ## Todo

-- [ ] implement and benchmark multiprocessing for System.propagate()
+- [x] implement and benchmark multiprocessing for System.propagate()
+- [ ] Extend documentation
+- [ ] Clean up repository
-- [ ] use node-editor for material setup?
+- [ ] Implement use of node-editor for material setup?